columnflow.inference

 bool

-Adds a parameter named parameter to one or multiple parameter groups whose name match group. group can be a string, a pattern, or sequence of them.
+Adds a parameter named parameter to one or multiple parameter groups whose names match group. group can be a string, a pattern, or sequence of them.
 When parameter is a pattern or regular expression, all previously added, matching parameters are added.
-Otherwise, parameter is added as as.
+Otherwise, parameter is added as is.
 If a parameter was added to at least one group, True is returned and False otherwise.

 Return type: